tinydancer96/nc-winter-break-challenges-day-one/README.md

-# day-one - Rotating a matrix
+# Day-One - Rotating a matrix
 You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise).
 Example 1:
 ```javascript